What’s in the Best Interest of the Child?

 Social influence strategies are especially relevant to the current use of social media.
 Social networking sites (SNSs), such as Facebook and Twitter, provide a platform through which new social connections and networks develop and often influence individuals’ behaviours.
 These interventions generally involve a combination of system- and user-generated content, thereby fostering multidirectional communication that is participatory and engaging.56 On an individual basis, SNS interventions promote comparison by allowing members to observe each other’s behaviours, which leads them to adjust their behaviour.57 One large randomized controlled trial showed that prior positive ratings (i.e., up-votes) on social media posts may change the collective opinion of that post by spawning further positive ratings.58 On the group level, the strategic dissemination of summary information (i.e., “what most people are already doing”) can influence perceived social norms and drive group members’ behaviours in the direction of the desired norm.
 These interventions are more likely to successfully nudge users to adopt behaviours congruent with the desired values, and may prime users to accept certain information more readily.

-When these approaches are applied to play, it should be possible to counter the influence of those who choose to limit access to play (either intentionally or unintentionally) by developing and providing evidence-informed information to the parent, guardian, care-giver or decision-maker in a form and structure with which they are comfortable.
+When these approaches are applied to play, it should be possible to counter the influence of those who choose to limit access to play (either intentionally or unintentionally) by developing and providing evidence-informed information to the parent, guardian, educator, child care practitioner or decision-maker in a form and structure with which they are comfortable.
 The messages could focus on the benefits of unstructured play, and the importance of child independence in play, while reframing perceptions of risk.
 Decision-makers are especially important to influence so that they are knowledgeable and capable of responding to those who would limit access to unstructured play.

 In Canada, the legislative and regulatory authorities that influence children’s access to play are the responsibility of provinces and territories.
 These authorities include Acts that deal with education, define requirements for early childhood care, and affect liability.
 The assignment of these responsibilities to provinces and territories allows those jurisdictions to develop and implement programs that meet the needs of their citizens, as these interests may vary from province-to-province and territory-to-territory.
 It also establishes a tapestry of authorities, roles and responsibilities that limits the development of a national perspective.
 Irrespective of this concern, there are several considerations that affect access to play in all provinces and territories.